 b) any given page on the site?

-unless the software is good enough to outweigh the
+use, unless the software is good enough to outweigh the irratation

-site easier and more powerful in some regards, it seems
+easier and more powerful in some regards, it seems necessary to

 This type of streamlining is not a bad idea.
 The problem with most content management systems and static site generators is that they streamline too much.
 If I implement a common navigation menu by putting a PHP include on every page that needs it, then I can choose not to include it on any given page.
 But if I implement the navigation menu by enforcing a single common template for all pages – which is what most CMSs and SSGs do – then I can not nearly as easily choose not to include the navigation menu on some of the pages.
 If I need to do so, it is possible, but I am forced to work around the system.